Our Newsletter

 As we count down to celebrate the 250th anniversary of the United States of America, ALTIUS is exploring freedom-inspired ideas in our Road to Independence campaign.
 In this spirit, we’ve curated a list of works to Read & Watch, enriching the connections between our nation's independence and one's financial freedom.
 Join us!
 Stay up-to-date with the new list each month or check out our previous lists and see suggestions from our clients.

-Mark your calendars for our Client Appreciation Party on July 9th**Date Changed**.
+Mark your calendars for our Client Appreciation Party on July 9th.
 What a fitting month to see you all and discuss how Freedom = Financial Freedom!

 by Krescent Williams